Have you ever heard of a work operating system (work OS)?

 Like a computer OS, a work OS can “run” a range of solutions and handle a range of tasks, all depending on a user’s requirements.

 Other available solutions come pre-built for specific tasks—customer relationship management or lead generation for example.
 These solutions do wonders for specific needs in specific industries or verticals, but they cannot be leveraged to handle anything.

 A work OS could help companies across industries meet some of the most pressing demands of the modern workplace.

 Work OS Solution: Equipped with comprehensive communication features, the work OS makes it easier for teams to collaborate while working anywhere and any time.
 Plus, collaboration happens right within the system, eliminating a bulk of meetings and emails

-- An international company used monday.com’s flexible templates to streamline their programming reporting process when time zone differences made it impossible to find a convenient time for everyone to communicate.
+- An international company used monday.com’s flexible work planning templates to streamline their programming reporting process when time zone differences made it impossible to find a convenient time for everyone to communicate.

 2. Demand: Project Management

 Work OS Solution: A work OS enables the standardization and communication teams need to avoid speed bumps and miscommunications as they leverage unified processes to work toward shared goals and key performance indicators (KPIs).